Kunedawg/KevBot/README.md

 Release Notes
 =================
+### v1.1.1
+- Bug fix to greetings of `type` file not playing.
+- Updated the README to include updates to greeting functionality
+### v1.1.0
+- Greeting command now supports categories.
+Now you can set your greeting to a category and a random file from that category will be played upon entering a discord channel.
 ### v1.0.0
 - GitHub is now public and a README has been written.
 Arbitrarily calling this release v1.0.0, now that everything is setup.
 - Added farewells.
 Farewells are the same as greetings, except the clip is played on exit of a discord guild instead of entry.
 - Added new categories: `playhistory` and `uploadhistory`.
 - Various bug fixes and code improvements.
-### v1.1.0
-- Greeting command now supports categories.
-Now you can set your greeting to a category and a random file from that category will be played upon entering a discord channel.